Harrix/Harrix-HTML-Template/README.md

 # Harrix-HTML-Template

-Template of a HTML page
+Template of a HTML page.